dragthor/dragthor.github.com/_posts/2017-04-03-zurb-5-first-plugin.markdown

 published: true
 image: http://abe90238e3b628565257-c47b312812e6878374960f5d0b7661c9.r73.cf1.rackcdn.com/foundation-dude-blue.png
 ---
 You've read the [Zurb 6 plugin introduction](/zurb-foundation-6-plugins/).
 You've read the [documentation](http://foundation.zurb.com/sites/docs/).
 You want to develop your own plugin, but you still have questions or want to see a working plugin example.
 This article demonstrates a working Zurb `blink` tag plugin.
+Remember these from the old Netscape days?
 It's nothing elaborate, but hopefully it will help get you started.
 You can jump right to the [working example](/zurb-6/plugin-blink.html) or follow along below.

 ![alt text]({{ page.image }} "Zurb Plugin Working Example")

-## Warning
+## Compatibility Warning
 This example is using the generated version of Foundation.
 Which means that it's not using Sass nor transpiled ES5 via [Babel](https://babeljs.io/).
 Thus, it won't work with IE or older Android browsers until you incorporate the plugin into your Foundation build pipeline (check [ES6 classes compatibility](http://caniuse.com/#feat=es6-class)).
 I've personally tested the `Blink` plugin with the latest and greatest versions of Firefox, Chrome, and Edge.
 Zero issues found.
-However, if you find any please let me know by leaving a comment below.
+However, if you find any, please let me know by leaving a comment below.

 ## Markup
 Below is the vanilla HTML markup.  `data-blink` signals to the registered javascript that it's a `Blink` plugin.
 The `data-interval` overrides the default option value of 500.
 It's used for the blink visible/invisible rate.
 This data attribute usage is consistent throughout the framework.
 The `Blink` plugin follows along with the pattern.
 No need to implement `data-options` differently, which could lead to confusion.
 And yes, you can place multiple `Blink` components on the same page (see [working example](/zurb-6/plugin-blink.html)) similar to having multiple `Reveals`, `Tooltips`, `DropDowns`, etc.